 Another quick tip for nursing home care of wounds is to check whether any signs of allergy or infection are anywhere around the wound.
 If a person feels itchiness or burning under the bandage, he may have an allergy to the adhesive used in some bandages.
 If redness keeps spreading out of the injury site, or even if slight swelling is happening, a green or yellow fluid can be seen, and you find something unusual around the wound, then the person may have an infection and a doctor should be contacted right away.

 If the wound is taking longer to heal, make sure to contact a professional health care professional, or get help from a trained nurse or experienced nursing staff to take care of the wound for an extended period of time.
-For further assistance, give us a call at 0300 8466333 to talk with our health care professional.
+For further assistance, give us a Call at 03 111 678 679 to talk with our health care professional.